the-khiem7/AgentBook/Github Agile Pileline/Github Agile Pileline.md

        gh api repos/$owner/$repo/milestones --jq '.[] | {title, description}'
    }
    ```
-   **STOP HERE** - If no milestones exist (empty response), immediately tell the user to research and create appropriate milestones first before proceeding with issue creation.
+    **STOP HERE** - If no milestones exist (empty response):
+   1. Analyze the repository structure and planned changes
+   2. Suggest 3-5 logical milestones with:
+      - Clear, descriptive titles
+      - Brief descriptions explaining the purpose
+   3. Provide TWO methods for creating the milestones:
+      a) Using GitHub web interface:
+         - Provide the direct URL: https://github.com/{owner}/{repo}/milestones
+         - List the steps to create milestones manually
+      b) Using GitHub CLI:
+         - Provide ready-to-use commands for each milestone:
+         ```powershell
+         gh api repos/{owner}/{repo}/milestones --method POST --field title="Milestone Name" --field description="Description here"
+         ```
+   4. Ask user which method they prefer and wait for confirmation before proceeding

 2. Analyze code changes and suggest logical groupings
 3. Present each proposed issue and wait for user confirmation